-A Microsoft data center site in East Africa has been delayed and Kenya is pushing ahead with the talks, and “it is not failed or withdrawn,” Bloomberg quoted principal secretary at Kenya’s Ministry of Information John Tanui as saying in an interview.
-Also, separate 60 MW data center project involving local developer EcoCloud also remains under discussion.
+A Microsoft data center site in East Africa has been delayed and Kenya is pushing ahead with the talks, and “it is not failed or withdrawn,” Bloomberg quoted principal secretary at Kenya’s Ministry of Information John Tanui as he mentioned in an interview.
+Also, a separate 60 MW data center project involving local developer EcoCloud also remains under discussion.

 “The scale of the data center they wanted to do still needs some structuring,” he stated.
 Additionally, he said that power requirements are still under discussion.